 Once the dental pulp is diseased, the only alternative to root canal treatment is extraction.
 Replacing the tooth with a bridge, implant, or a partial denture is generally more costly than the root canal treatment and crown.

 With today’s cutting edge technology, most root canals can be performed in one visit.

 Treatment is necessary when the pulp inside the tooth becomes inflamed or infected.
 If left untreated, it can cause pain or lead to a tooth abscess.

 Signs of pulp damage include pain, prolonged sensitivity to hot or cold liquids, discoloration of the tooth, swelling and tenderness in the nearby gums, and biting or chewing pain.

-Contact our office today to schedule an appointment or with any questions!
+Contact us today to learn more or schedule an appointment with Dr. Patel!

 Most teeth can be treated.
 Occasionally, a tooth can’t be saved because the root canals are not accessible, the tooth or root is fractured, the tooth does not have adequate bone support or the tooth cannot be restored.
 If this occurs, we will go over all of your options.

 That is a myth.
 Root canal treatment involves removing the soft tissue (pulp) from inside the tooth.
 The roots of the tooth are not removed.
 The roots are what holds your tooth in your jaw bone.

 Pregnant women can and do have root canal treatment.
 We would consult with your OB-GYN prior to treatment.
 Most physicians would prefer to have an infected tooth treated vs. being left alone.

 Yes!
 Not all teeth that require root canal treatment will have symptoms of pain.
 You can have an infected/abscessed tooth (as seen on x-rays) but no signs of pain or swelling present.